LingGen: Scalable Multi-Attribute Linguistic Control via Power-Law Masking: Linguistic Generation with LingGen

 \section{Linguistic Generation with LingGen}

-Given a set of desired linguistic attributes, $\pmb{a} = \{L_1, ..., L_k\}$, where each $L_i$ represents a specific linguistic feature (e.g., sentence length, presence of keywords, number of unique sophisticated words), the task is to generate text that exhibits those attributes.
-We use 40 attributes, with the specific indices used described in Section~\ref{sec:index_list}.
+Given a set of desired linguistic attributes, $\pmb{a} = \{L_1, \dots, L_k\}$, where each $L_i$ represents a specific linguistic attribute (e.g., sentence length, number of unique sophisticated words), the task is to generate text that exhibits those attributes.
+In our setup, target attribute values are obtained by running the deterministic attribute extractor on held-out reference texts and z-normalizing each attribute using training-set mean and standard deviation; at test time we sample a reference text, randomly select the requested number of attributes (e.g., 1/5/10/20/40), and use their normalized values as the control targets.
+We use 40 attributes (detailed in Appendix~\ref{sec:index_list}) representing diverse dimensions of linguistic style with low mean Pearson correlation (0.29), indicating minimal redundancy.
+Fine-grained stylistic control often requires simultaneous manipulation of complex features; for instance, generating accessible materials for individuals with aphasia requires control over word frequency, syntactic complexity, and lexical density beyond simple readability scores.
+Our P-MASKING strategy is designed to improve control across a variable and large number of attributes (from 1 to $k$).
 Let $Y$ be the space of possible generated texts.
 Our goal is to find a model $G$ that takes the desired attributes $\pmb{a}$ as input and generates a text $\pmb{y} = G(\pmb{a})$ that minimizes a loss function $L(V(\pmb{y}), \pmb{a})$, where $V: Y \rightarrow \mathbb{R}^k$ is a function that extracts a fixed-size vector representation of the attributes present in a given text~\citep{hu2017toward}.
-This can be expressed as finding $\pmb{y} = \arg\min_{\pmb{y} \in Y} L(V(y), \pmb{a})$.
+This can be expressed as finding $\pmb{y} = \arg\min_{\pmb{y} \in Y} L(V(\pmb{y}), \pmb{a})$.
 Note that there can be multiple solutions $\pmb{y}$ that minimize this loss.
 For example, if $\pmb{a}$ specifies a sentence of length 10, there are many possible sentences of length 10 that could be generated.
 However, as the number of attributes in $\pmb{a}$ increases and the granularity of these attributes becomes finer (e.g., specifying not just sentence length but also specific keywords, syntactic structure, and sentiment), the set of possible solutions shrinks.
 In the extreme case, with a sufficiently large and specific set of attributes, there may be only one or a very small number of sentences $\pmb{y}$ that satisfy all the constraints~\citep{holtzman2019curious}.